Adding and Managing Datasets

 Editing Dataset Permissions

 To edit the dataset ACL permissions, click Edit on the Permissions widget.
 If the ACL type is NFSv4, the Permissions widget shows ACE entries for the dataset.
-Each entry opens a checklist of flag options you can select/deselect without opening the Edit ACL screen.
+Each entry opens a checklist of flag options you can select or clear without opening the Edit ACL screen.
 To modify ownership, configure new or change existing ACL entries, click Edit to open the ACL Editor screen.

 To edit a POSIX ACL type, click Edit on the Permissions widget to open the Unix Permissions Editor screen.
 To access the Edit ACL screen for POSIX ACLs, select Create a custom ACL on the Select a preset ACL window.